Moving Tips & Tools

 When you are ready to explore your new community, you can get free printed materials about what to see and do.
 Check with the local chamber of commerce, convention and visitor's bureau, and historical societies.
 You can also learn about area attractions via their websites.
 Discovering all that your new community has to offer can be fun for the entire family.
 You might even let the kids plan the first excursion.

 Ask your insurance company to quote coverage for your new home.
-But don't stop there.
+But do not stop there.
 The internet makes it easy to shop around.
 Beware of overlapping coverage.
-Compare your homeowner's and automobile policies, and any umbrella policy you may have.
-Don't pay for coverage you don't need.
+Compare your homeowner and automobile policies, and any umbrella policy you may have.
+Do not pay for coverage you do not need.

 Are you vacating an apartment?
 You may be owed a refund of your security deposit.
 Keep the name, telephone, and address of the apartment owner or manager.
 Follow up if you have not received your money within 30 days after you vacate.
 If you paid a refundable pet deposit, get that back as well.